mihcaoj/processcontrol/README.md

 -  Choose which vehicle you want to connect to
 -  **_Emergency Flag Control:_** Toggle the emergency flag to enable or disable emergency stops.
 -  **_Velocity and Acceleration Control:_** Adjust the velocity and acceleration of the vehicle using sliders in the GUI.
+The acceleration control is available only in the Python implementation.
 -  **_Lane Change:_** Change lanes to the left or right, with options to modify offset, velocity, and acceleration.
 -  **_Lights Control:_** Turn the vehicle lights on or off.
+-  **_Track Information:_** Retrieve the trackId on which the vehicle runs currently and estimate if it is a turning track or not.
+-  **_Battery Level Information:_** Retrieve the battery level and limit speed if the battery level is too low

 TODO: ADD REST OF THE FEATURES